ptahproject/ptah/docs/faq.rst

 Ptah has a view system built on top of Pyramid.
 Ptah has a config system that plays nicely with Pyramid.

 In Pyramid you must create a configurator and explicitly include/configure everything.
 Ptah has config step which can scan and load all modules on initialization.
-So if you have a module which defines a memphis entry-point in your setup.py; it will automatically get loaded.
-Any module with a memphis entry-point needs to be excluded for it *not* to be loaded.
+So if you have a module which defines a ptah entry-point in your setup.py; it will automatically get loaded.
+Any module with a ptah entry-point needs to be excluded for it *not* to be loaded.

 Ptah provides a different set of facilities for view, config and settings management.
 Everything you know about Pyramid is valid.
 In many cases what makes Ptah Manage work the way it does it due to these higher-level subsystems (see Introspection module in Ptah Manage UI).